 Non-compliance with laws and regulations in the social and economic area

-In 2020, Doe Run paid $62,090 in fines related to allegations of noncompliance with social laws and regulations.
-Doe Run paid no ($0) significant fines for noncompliance concerning provision and use of products and services in 2020.
+In 2021, Doe Run paid approximately $108,000 in fines related to allegations of noncompliance with social laws and regulations.
+In 2021, Doe Run paid no ($0) significant fines for noncompliance concerning provision and use of products and services.
+(Partially Disclosed)